 Becoming conscious or self-aware is the cornerstone of a spiritual journey.
 A path that leads to the development of our authentic self, our true nature.
 The one who exists under all of our armor and self-protections.
 Or as Abraham Maslow explains, Self-Actualized.

 Working on our shadow doesn’t mean you can eliminate your dark side.
 However, the more aware of it and its activators we become, the better able we are to choose responses rather than reactions.
-And choosing responses put us in charge of ourselves rather than our wounds and conditioning.
-This means better relationships, personal and professional.
+And choosing responses put us in charge rather than our wounds and conditioning.
+When our beliefs, behaviors, and decisions are made from conscious choice, we have better relationships; personal and professional and we feel less stress, shame, and anxiety.

 An Opportunity for Guided Exploration

-If you are at a point on your journey where you would benefit from a witness, a cheerleader, a healer, and/or an interpreter, check out my Empath Apprenticeship.
-A customized program for empaths looking for better relationships, a more satisfying career, and a more fulfilling life.
+If you are at a point on your journey where you would benefit from a witness, a cheerleader, a healer, and/or an interpreter, check out my Mentoring packages.
+A customized program for empaths looking for better relationships, a more satisfying career, and to feel comfortable in your own skin–a more fulfilling life.

 Join the Community